Learning from Emergence: A Study on Proactively Inhibiting the Monosemantic Neurons of Artificial Neural Networks: Discussions

 \subsection{Biological View of Neuron Connection}

-Monosemanticity and polysemanticity are inherent mappings between neurons.
-Similar to their functionality as connections, in neuroscience, ``synaptic'' enables information transmission between neurons \cite{Cellsynaptic, EffectSynaptic}.
+Monosemanticity and polysemanticity are inherent mappings between neurons, where decreasing monosemanticity encourages the construction of complex mappings instead of exclusive connections.
+With a similar functionality, in neuroscience, ``synaptic'' enables information transmission between neurons \cite{Cellsynaptic, EffectSynaptic}.
 In view of the evolution of the brain, the increase of neuron activity is positively correlated to the increase of the amount of synaptic \cite{IncreaseSynptic}.
 Besides, compared with chimpanzees, humans significantly have more synaptics for information transmission \cite{HumanSynptic}.

 However, the connections of artificial neurons are fixed during design.
-In contrast, the connection relationships of biological neurons are observable, which can serve as a reference for studying the monosemanticity of AI neurons in large-scale models.
+In contrast, the connection relationships of biological neurons are observable, which can serve as a reference to study the monosemanticity of AI neurons in large-scale models.

-\subsection{Brain-inspired ANN design}
+\subsection{Brain-inspired ANN Design}

 Researchers have developed various methods for incorporating biological knowledge into ANNs \cite{synapticneuronreview, brainannreview}.
 For example, to guide the design of ANNs, Spiking Neural Networks (SNNs) draw inspiration from the way neurons communicate in the brain, where information is encoded in the timing of spikes or action potentials \cite{bnnspike}.
 This spike-based communication enables SNNs to potentially achieve greater efficiency and better biological plausibility.
 In optimizing ANNs, Eligibility Propagation combines traditional error backpropagation with biologically plausible learning rules \cite{eprop}.
 This approach updates the model by calculating an eligibility trace for each synapse and measuring its contribution to the neuron.